 I have a conviction that a system driven by greed has forced an entire generation into debt servitude and is well on the way to enslaving another.
 We must reform our debt-based higher education system, and we must lower costs.
 A major cost that college students are often forced to pay is astronomically expensive textbooks.
 The humanitarians among us have banded together in an effort to help solve this problem by making our work available for free (or at the lowest possible cost–nobody will print books for free).
 This is generally done with Open Educational Resources (OER).

-With a few exceptions, my books are available to students for free as web (HTML) pages, and as Kindle books for a low price, and as paperbacks at a low price.
+My books are available to students for free as web (HTML) pages.
+The introductory text is available as a Kindle book for a low price and as paperbacks at a low price.

 If you are a professor considering the transition to OER, you may find my observations helpful in making that decision: Some Thoughts on OER and an Odd Matrix Analogy.

 My current OER materials are not licensed under a creative commons license.
 They are licensed under what I call an Open Educational Resource-Quality Master Source (OER-QMS) License.
 If that sounds like I made it up, that’s because I did.
 Still, that’s the agreement for using my materials.
 I think it makes a lot of sense for academics, and I encourage any and all OER authors in the Ivory Tower to have a look and let me know what you think.

 My OER library of textbook length is as follows: